programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 _Timeline_ is a card game designed by Frédéric Henry, first published in 2012 and still available for purchase through the global game publisher [Asmodee](https://www.asmodee.ca/product/timeline-access/) and its subsidiary [Zygomatic](https://www.dobblegame.com/en/games/#category-timeline). _Timeline_ can be played with 2 to 8 players.
 As it is a very simple game to learn to play with a group, _Timeline_ is frequently described as a party game as much as an educational game.
 The game is published in several languages and in a number of differently themed versions, including _Timeline: Inventions_, _Timeline: Music and Cinema_, _Timeline: American History_, and _Timeline Star Wars_.

 > **_Timeline_** is a card game where each card depicts a specific historical event, invention or discovery, but only one side displays the year in which that event occurred.
 Players take turns placing a card from their hand in a row on the table.
 After placing the card, the player flips it to reveal the date on the back.
 If the card was placed in chronological order with all the other cards on the table, it stays in place; otherwise the card is removed from play and the player takes another card from the deck.
-The first player to get rid of all their cards by placing them correctly wins.
+The first player to get rid of all their cards by placing them correctly wins.[^8a]

 The game mechanic of adding cards to a chronological series is not exclusive to _Timeline_.
 In 2020, Tom James Watson published the single player, online game [_Wikitrivia_](https://en.wikipedia.org/wiki/Wikitrivia), in which you try to beat your own 'streak' of cards successfully added to a timeline of historical events pulled from Wikidata and Wikipedia.
-In August of 2023, The New York Times launched a beta version of a weekly history quiz called [_Flashback_](https://www.nytimes.com/interactive/2024/01/26/upshot/flashback.html) which requires players to organize eight historical events into chronological order.[^8]
+In August of 2023, The New York Times launched a beta version of a weekly history quiz called [_Flashback_](https://www.nytimes.com/interactive/2024/01/26/upshot/flashback.html) which requires players to organize eight historical events into chronological order.[^9]

 Game variations of _Timeline_ like _Wikitrivia_ and _Flashback_ are permissible under American copyright law because game rules are not copyrightable.
-Section 102(b) of the Copyright Act states: 'In no case does copyright protection for an original work of authorship extend to any idea, procedure, process, system, method of operation, concept, principle, or discovery, regardless of the form in which it is described, explained, illustrated, or embodied in such work'.[^9]
+Section 102(b) of the Copyright Act states: 'In no case does copyright protection for an original work of authorship extend to any idea, procedure, process, system, method of operation, concept, principle, or discovery, regardless of the form in which it is described, explained, illustrated, or embodied in such work'.[^10]

 ## Why play _Timeline_ in the classroom?

-Playing a game in the classroom can provide a low-stakes opportunity for students to test their knowledge outside of a formal assessment process and its associated pressures. _Timeline_ not only challenges players by asking them if they have an understanding of the chronology of the events depicted on the cards in front of them, but it also demands some degree of metacognition, since skillful play requires students to assess their own confidence of the facts at hand.[^10]
+Playing a game in the classroom can provide a low-stakes opportunity for students to test their knowledge outside of a formal assessment process and its associated pressures. _Timeline_ not only challenges players by asking them if they have an understanding of the chronology of the events depicted on the cards in front of them, but it also demands some degree of metacognition, since skillful play requires students to assess their own confidence of the facts at hand.[^11]

 ### How to Make Your Own Version of _Timeline_ With Index Cards